Carolina Medical Centre Warsaw

 About the city

 Warsaw's architecture is a mixture of different styles that tell the rich history of Poland and its capital.
 Palace Square and the Royal Castle, Wilanów Palace and Lazenkowski Park, The Basilica of the Holy Cross, the Cathedral of John the Baptist, the unique museums, and the Copernicus Science Center leave an unforgettable impression on the city.
-In addition, there are over a hundred theatres, cinemas, museums and art galleries in the Polish capital.
+In addition, there are over a hundred theatres, cinemas, museums, and art galleries in the Polish capital.
 A walk along the streets of the Old and New Towns allows you to take a break from the hustle and bustle of central city life.
-Impressive streets, squares and cosy cafes create a unique sense of historical atmosphere.
+Impressive streets, squares, and cozy cafes create a unique historical atmosphere.
 In summer, the squares of the Old and New Towns become stages for musical and theatrical performances and open-air galleries.

 Warsaw is the birthplace of the famous musician Frederic Chopin, after whom the city's main airport is named.
-The city is developing rapidly, so it has many kindergartens, schools and higher educational institutions.
+The city is developing rapidly, so it has many kindergartens, schools, and higher educational institutions.
 Particular attention is paid to the healthcare system.
 The town has a large number of public and private medical institutions.
-For example, Carolina Medical Center Warsaw is one of the leading centres in Europe in the field of orthopaedics, traumatology and neurosurgery.
+For example, Carolina Medical Center Warsaw is one of the leading centers in Europe in the field of orthopedics, traumatology, and neurosurgery.
 The Union of European Football Associations has chosen the clinic to provide medical care to the participants of EURO 2012, which confirms the high professionalism of the doctors.

-Warsaw is a dynamic European metropolis characterized by the hospitality of its inhabitants, the Vistula River and exceptional culinary delights.
+Warsaw is a dynamic European metropolis characterized by the hospitality of its inhabitants, the Vistula River, and exceptional culinary delights.
 Numerous traditional cafes, typical of the architect, the magnificent Vistula embankment, and tall skyscrapers - give the city its uniqueness and charm.
-The Polish capital is a city travellers discover again and again with each subsequent visit.
+The Polish capital is a city travelers discover again and again with each subsequent visit.